newcleo-dev-team/lbh15/docs/source/readme_full.rst

      - ✔
      - :math:`-`
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control with
+   * - Lower limit of oxygen concentration for operational control

-       iron, the structural material, at its saturation concentration
+       with iron, the structural material, at its saturation

-       in the liquid metal, lead or LBE.
+       concentration in the liquid metal, lead or LBE.
      - :math:`C_{O_2, Fe(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control with
+   * - Lower limit of oxygen concentration for operational control

-       nickel, the structural material, at its saturation concentration
+       with nickel, the structural material, at its saturation

-       in the liquid metal, lead or LBE.
+       concentration in the liquid metal, lead or LBE.
      - :math:`C_{O_2, Ni(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control with
+   * - Lower limit of oxygen concentration for operational control

-       chromium, the structural material, at its saturation concentration
+       withchromium, the structural material, at its saturation

-       in the liquid metal, lead or LBE.
+       concentration in the liquid metal, lead or LBE.
      - :math:`C_{O_2, Cr(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control with
+   * - Lower limit of oxygen concentration for operational control

-       silicon (the structural material) at its saturation concentration
+       with silicon (the structural material) at its saturation

-       in the liquid metal, lead or LBE.
+       concentration in the liquid metal, lead or LBE.
      - :math:`C_{O_2, Si(sat)}`
      - :math:`[wt.\%]`
      - ✔
      - ✔
      - :math:`-`
-   * - Lower limit of oxygen concentration for operational control with
+   * - Lower limit of oxygen concentration for operational control

-       aluminium, the structural material, at its saturation concentration
+       with aluminium, the structural material, at its saturation

-       in the liquid metal, lead or LBE.
+       concentration in the liquid metal, lead or LBE.
      - :math:`C_{O_2, Al(sat)}`
      - :math:`[wt.\%]`
      - ✔